ZoltanRacz/MomentMatching.jl/docs/src/examples.md

 est_loc = estimation(setup; npmm=npest_loc, xlocstart = est_glo.xglo[1:10], saving=false)
 nothing # hide
 ```
 Note that in this example results might differ slightly from the estimation above because new shocks have been drawn (and because of the low maximum time - for exemplificatory purposes - specified for the solver in the local stage).
 It is possible to draw the shocks once and then pass them across different calls of `estimation` with the `presh` option.
-See the section [`Multithreading and multiprocessing`](@ref Example.Multi) for an example.

 ### Merging results
 For very long estimation exercises it can be useful to split the evaluation of global and/or local points across different calls of `estimation` and save the results after each call (so that if something goes wrong one does not need to recompute everything from scratch).
-For instance, to evaluate 10000 global points one can call `estimation` four times, each time evaluating 2500 points and then saving the results (choosing which global points to evaluate in a given parameter space can be achieved through the option `sobolinds` in `estimation`).
+For instance, to evaluate 10000 global points one can call `estimation` four times, each time evaluating 2500 points and then saving the results in one merged file (choosing which global points to evaluate in a given parameter space can be achieved through the option `sobolinds` in `estimation`).
 The function to achieve this is `mergeglo`.
 Below an example with 100 global points evaluated with two calls:

 ```@example
 npest_glo_batch1 = NumParMM(setup; sobolinds=1:50, onlyglo=true)